prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info

-If you'd like to run your execution client on the **Ropsten** execution-layer test network, replace `goerli` with `ropsten` in the Testnet guidance below.
-This is required if you'd like to run a beacon node on the **Ropsten** consensus-layer test network, commonly referred to as **Bopsten**.
+If you'd like to run your execution client on the **Ropsten** execution-layer test network, replace `goerli` with `ropsten` in the Testnet guidance below and apply the TTD configuration specified in the latest <a href='https://blog.ethereum.org/2022/06/03/ropsten-merge-ttd/'>Ropsten TTD Announcement</a>.
+This is required if you'd like to run a beacon node on the **Ropsten** consensus-layer test network.

 :::